Seahawks’ Russell Wilson was quiet passing vs. Washington, but Pete Carroll applauds the ‘Bart Starr-type game’

 Russell Wilson’s passing numbers were pretty pedestrian in a 20-15 road victory over the Washington Football Team on Sunday, a continuation of his steady decline in the second half of the season.

-Yes, the #LetRussCook experiment has been officially moved to the back burner.
+Yes, the #LetRussCook experiment has officially been moved to the back burner.
 But is it possible the Seahawks are better off because of it?

 The Seahawks are getting close to full strength on offense, and getting closer to the brand of football they want to play heading into the playoffs.

 This is the complementary style Pete Carroll has long preferred, featuring a tone-setting rushing attack, an opportunistic passing game and a defense that forces turnovers and limits big plays.
-All were on display, for the most part, on Sunday in a win that clinched for the Seahawks (10-4) a playoff berth for the ninth time in Carroll’s 11 seasons in Seattle.
+All were on display, for the most part, Sunday in a victory that clinched for the Seahawks (10-4) a playoff berth for the ninth time in Carroll’s 11 seasons in Seattle.

-It didn’t matter much to Carroll that Wilson finished with a season-low 121 yards passing, on 18 of 27 attempts, with one touchdown and one interception.
+It didn’t matter much to Carroll that Wilson finished with a season-low 121 yards passing, completing 18 of 27 attempts, with one touchdown and one interception.
 Actually, Carroll didn’t mind the unremarkable passing numbers at all.

 “That’s another Bart Starr-type game,” Carroll said, “and playing football with our whole team worked out great today.”